 After dinner we went to Kitty Hawk to send off telegram to M.W.
 While there we called on Capt. and Mrs. Hobbs, Dr. Cogswell and the station men.” – Orville Wright.

 Today, the Wright Flyer is on display at the Smithsonian in Washington D.C.
-It took years for the museum to recognize their powered flight as the first, as the board gave favor to former Smithsonian Secretary Samuel Pierpont Langley, who had unsuccessfully tested his own powered aircraft just weeks before the Wright Brothers success.
-While the Smithsonian now recognizes the Wright Flyer as the first powered and piloted aircraft, there is debate as to if this is true.
+It took years for the museum to recognize their powered flight as the first.
+This wasn’t always the case.
+The museum board previously credited former Smithsonian Secretary Samuel Pierpont Langley with the achievement.
+Weeks prior to the Wrights he unsuccessfully tested his own powered aircraft.
+While the Smithsonian now recognizes the Wright Flyer as the first powered and piloted mechanical aircraft, the debate isn’t over.
 Gustave Albin Whitehead offers several claims that he flew a powered machine as early as 1899, though there is a lack of hard evidence.

 Top cover photo: The first powered, controlled, sustained airplane flight in history.
 Orville Wright, age 32, is at the controls of the machine, lying prone on the lower wing with hips in the cradle which operated the wing-warping mechanism.
-His brother, Wilbur Wright, age 36, ran alongside to help balance the machine, having just released his hold on the forward upright of the right wing.
+His brother, Wilbur Wright, age 36, ran alongside to help balance the machine.
+In this photo he just released his hold on the forward upright of the right wing.
 The starting rail, the wing-rest, a coil box, and other items needed for flight preparation are visible behind the machine.